StepAsideLiL/js-dom/src/project008/README.md

 - Show the RGB color code in another input field without editing functionality.
 - Add a button to copy the RGB color code into the clipboard.
 - Show a toast message when the rgb color is copied.
+- Convert hex color code to rgb color code and change rgb color when hex color is modified.

 ## Algorithm
 1. Select elements (*body*, *input field for hex color*, *copy button for hex color*, *input field for rgb color*, *copy button for rgb color*, and *change button*).